 Up to 15% of patients require a second hip replacement.
 There are two most common reasons, one of which dominates in the first year after the operation, and the second – after 5-10 years or more.

 Early revision surgery is most often performed for infectious complications.
 The bacteria cause tissue inflammation in the prosthetic area.
 In the first year after hip replacement, the infection becomes the cause of revision interventions in 50-60% of cases.

 In the long term, the leading cause is aseptic loosening of the endoprosthesis.
 These complications begin to increase five years after surgery and peak after ten years.
 At the same time, infectious causes during this period are becoming increasingly rare: they account for only 10% of all revision interventions.

 - Its mechanical damage as a result of injury.

 - Resorption of bone tissue.

-At the same time, aseptic loosening is essentially wear and tear of the prosthesis.
+At the same time, aseptic loosening means wear and tear of the prosthesis.
 The interventions for this complication are single-stage.
-In 4 out of 10 cases, the entire prosthesis has to be replaced, in other 4 patients – only the pelvic component is replaced, and in the remaining 2 cases – only the femoral part of the artificial hip joint is replaced.
+In 4 out of 10 cases, the entire prosthesis has to be replaced.
+In the other four patients – only the pelvic component is replaced, and in the remaining 2 cases – only the femoral part of the artificial hip joint is replaced.